Pixel 6 and Pixel 6 Pro Info Roundup: Here’s everything we know about the Google flagship duo

 Internals: Processor, Display, and more

+In other rumored camera-specific details, the selfie camera on the Pixel 6 is said to support 4K video recording.
+The Pixel 5’s selfie camera only supports 1080p video recording at 30fps.
 One thing that was already confirmed at the I/O 2021 is that Google is tweaking the camera algorithms to make them better at shooting diverse skin tones.

 XDA’s Wishlist for the Pixel 6 series